Uganda: Playing Music with Pygmies

 Hopefully, there will be another opportunity.
-But I suddenly have an idThe entire community watches the dance at Mt.
-Gahinga Lodgeea.
+But I suddenly have an idea.
 I pull out my own harmonica from my pocket and hold it up.
-They look curiously, never having seen one, the usual reaction I get when I show people from foreign cultures my little pocket-sized ten-holed instrument.
+They look curiously, never having seen one, the usual reaction I get when I show people from foreign cultures my little pocket-sized ten-holed instrument

 Sound of Pounding Drums

 After lunch the next day, I’m in my room staring at the pouring rain outside.
-I assume the Batwa A Bawa Baby, all wrapped up on mama’s back.performance has been cancelled, but suddenly I hear the sound of pounding drums, so I grab my jacket and backpack of harmonicas and run to the front lawn of the Lodge.
+I assume the Batwaperformance has been canceled, but suddenly I hear the sound of pounding drums, so I grab my jacket and backpack of harmonicas and run to the front lawn of the Lodge.

-About 100 people from the local community plus the entire Batwa tribe have gathered to watch 16 Batwa performers, a few of whom I recognize from yesterday’s visit, now dressed in identical bright saffron colored pareas, singing, dancing and playing drums.
-Two women have babies strapped to their backs and a third breast-feeds her infant strapped to her torso as she pounds out a rhythm on the drum.
+About 100 people from the local community plus the entire Batwa tribe have gathered to watch 16 Batwa performers, a few of whom I recognize from yesterday’s visit, now dressed in identical bright saffron-colored pareas, singing, dancing and playing drums.
+Two women have babies strapped to their backs and a third breast-feed her infant strapped to her torso as she pounds out a rhythm on the drum.

 Five Batwa dancers snake their way in front of the singers and move on the wet grass.
 Chief Steve, shell necklaces crisscrossed on his bare torso and a shell headband on his forehead, leads the troop.
 The beat is infectious, the singing intoxicating.
 I shoot photos, then I put my camera in my backpack and clap.